 You mentioned that your doctor chalked up your stomach problems to eating oily and greasy foods.
 Although it may be difficult to pinpoint the exact cause of these symptoms without the appropriate diagnostic tests, you may want to consider cutting down on greasy foods and see if your stomach problems lessen or disappear completely.
 It also may not hurt (too much) to consider adopting strategies for eating a nutritious, well-balanced diet.
 If so, go ahead and check out Kickstart for getting healthy eating and exercise plan in gear, Dining out's effect on health, Good vs. bad fats, and What to eat? for some tips.

 As for acne, it's not the grease in your food that causes the zit-producing "greased lighting" on your T-zone.
 Rather, acne occurs when skin pores get clogged by oil and dead skin cells.
-If your acne is bothering you, there are a number of helpful strategies outlined in the related Q&A Acne treatment that might prove helpful.
 However, a health care provider (such as a dermatologist) is the best one to help you decide how to banish those blemishes.

 You can make an appointment with your health care provider to help you get started on a new nutritous eating plan.
 If necessary, your health care provider can help you find a registered dietitian to work with you and develop a healthy eating and exercise plan!
 Although you may feel "hopelessly devoted" to greasy foods, in moderation they are not likely cause gallbladder problems.Alice!